Nikhil0309/bankrupty_prediction_using_3_models/README.md

-Bankruptcy file contains the dataset on which we did Analysis. main file contains the code.
+Bankruptcy file contains the dataset on which I did Analysis. main file contains the code.